What is Flowlie? The Complete Guide to Flowlie's Fundraising Platform

 Here are 5 alternatives to consider, each with a different angle on market and investor research:

 Flowlie is built as an AI-powered operating system for Seed to Series B fundraising, designed to make the entire process smart and efficient.
 While Crunchbase provides a broad database for general research, Flowlie offers an integrated platform where investor research is specifically tailored and directly connected to your fundraising execution.
+Beyond investor data, Flowlie provides strategic planning tools like the Runway & Funding Calculator and Dilution Calculator that help founders make data-driven decisions about their capital needs.

 How it differs from Crunchbase: Crunchbase is a broad, general database for company and investor data.
 Flowlie has a comprehensive investor database, but its focus is on using AI to provide tailored investor fit scoring specifically for your startup, filtering based on deep criteria and investment thesis alignment.
 It also integrates network analysis to turn research into actionable warm introduction paths and includes full CRM and meeting intelligence, connecting research directly to managing and closing the fundraise – areas Crunchbase doesn't cover.